 Banh xeo, or crispy Vietnamese pancakes, are thin and crepe-like, made with a rice batter, fried, and stuffed with shrimp and pork sausage (or veggie alternative), beansprouts and greens.
 You can find these on most menus throughout the country and are a popular dish to teach at cooking classes for tourists.

 We tried these little dishes in Hoi An, but they are apparently native to Hue.
 Translated in English, it means waterfern cake and they are tiny steamed rice cakes topped with dried shrimps, crispy pork skin, scallion oil, and served with a dipping sauce (usually fish sauce).

 Like the country’s noodle dishes, spring rolls in Vietnam can vary by region but are usually made with rice paper and deep fried.
 For example, Saigon spring rolls tend to be small and bite-size, while the ones in Hanoi were larger.

 The best I had were veggie spring rolls in Hue, made with thin paper and were really crispy and fragrant, quite possible one of the best things I ate on the trip.

 Vietnam’s coffee gains many fans among travellers.
 Traditionally, it is served by filtering strong coffee though a cup and saucer-shaped device (phin) that sits over a mug and is served either hot or over ice and either black or mixed with sweetened condensed milk.

 Craft and local beer

-Even Vietnam has jumped on the craft beer wagon and is fast becoming one of Asia’s hotspots to try local brews.
-Microbreweries in the country have evolved beyond sitting on street corners drinking questionable and weak glasses of beer in places like Hanoi to carefully crafted beers with unique flavours found throughout many bars in the cities.
+Even Vietnam has jumped on the craft beer wagon.
+The country is now is fast becoming one of Asia’s hotspots to try local brews.
+Microbreweries in the country have evolved beyond sitting on street corners drinking questionable and weak glasses of beer in places like Hanoi.
+You’ll now find carefully crafted beers with unique flavours found throughout many bars in the cities.

 There were some great places to try craft beers in most of the cities we visited.
-One of our favourites was 7 Bridges Brewery in Da Nang, which had a great selection of unique IPAs and Ales in an American-style bar with rooftop seating overlooking the river.
+One of our favourites was 7 Bridges Brewery in Da Nang.
+The brewery’s bar had a great selection of unique IPAs and ales in an American-style space with rooftop seating overlooking the river.